GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 ![image](https://user-images.githubusercontent.com/53577819/154984016-714b6532-e31d-42d3-b2ee-cf064487db66.jpeg ':size=350')

 Now re-attach the boiler.
-Check the appendix section **## 3.0.2 Component Wiring  2.
-MAX6675 WIRING**
+Check **3.0.2 Component Wiring**

-_**Make sure this component is well insulated and enclosed.
-You do not want to touch it or let it make contact with anything whilst the machine is on!**_
+!>**Make sure this component is well insulated and enclosed.
+You do not want to touch it or let it make contact with anything whilst the machine is on!**

-### 2.1.3 Relay Config
+### 2.1.4 SSR Relay Config

 Prepare cables with below spec: